peakacom/embedded-peaka-node-example/README.md

-# Embedded Peaka Python Example
+# Embedded Peaka Node Example

-Sample python project to demonstrate Embedded Peaka UI integration and Peaka SQLAlchemy client usage.
+Sample node / express project to demonstrate Embedded Peaka UI integration and Peaka node client usage.
 Project has backend and frontend implementations.
-Backend is implemented using Flask framework.
+Backend is implemented using Express framework.
 Frontend is implemented with vite, react, tailwind and radix-ui.

 You need to run backend and frontend together.
 Here is how you can do the setup for both of them: